OpenShiftDemos/rhods-fraud-detection/README.md

+# Deprecation warning

+The content in this repository is now very out of date, and most things will not work as-is.
+This repo is therefore archived for now, and may be deleted eventually.

+If you are interested in the Fraud Detection tutorial, you can find an up-to-date version as part of the [Red Hat OpenShift AI documentation](https://docs.redhat.com/en/documentation/red_hat_openshift_ai_self-managed/2-latest/html/openshift_ai_tutorial_-_fraud_detection_example/index).

+The github repo used for these materials is: https://github.com/rh-aiservices-bu/fraud-detection.

+Make sure to update your bookmarks.

 # Fraud Detection with Red Hat OpenShift Data Science
 Red Hat OpenShift Data Science is a managed cloud service for data scientists and developers of intelligent applications.
 It provides a fully supported